wpietri/sunrise/README.md

 Some automation for Philips Hue lights.

-Currently a simple Ruby script that simulates a sunrise to aid in fighting winter blues.
+Currently a simple Scala app that simulates a sunrise to aid in fighting winter blues.

 To run it, do

+    sbt assembly
     sudo docker build -t sunrise .
     sudo docker run sunrise